 KIRK FRANKLIN: There you go, brother.
 No one asks the minister of music whether he’s killing when everyone is crying and speaking in tongues.
 Nobody asks him, ‘Are you going home tonight?
 How’s your marriage?
 What’s going on with you and your wife?’
 Nobody’s holding the gifted accountable in the Body.

 SCOTT ROSS (reporting): Even though Kirk’s wife knew about his problem and prayed for him, no one held him accountable.
 That is until he met Pastor Tony Evans, a man who wasn’t dazzled by Kirk’s celebrity.

 KIRK FRANKLIN: When I first went to his church, it was 1998, and I had an album out called Stomp.
-I was traveling to Dublin, Ireland, doing songs with Bono, I was getting flowers from Arsenio Hall, I was getting letters from Mike Tyson, I was hanging out with Denzel and all these big time celebrities, and I was walking on a TV pilot for ABC.
+I was travelling to Dublin, Ireland, doing songs with Bono, I was getting flowers from Arsenio Hall, I was getting letters from Mike Tyson, I was hanging out with Denzel and all these big-time celebrities, and I was walking on a TV pilot for ABC.

 SCOTT ROSS: I’m impressed, man!
 I didn’t realize you were that famous.

 KIRK FRANKLIN: You know it’s all that garbage.
 None of that junk you can take to heaven, but I was bathing in it.
 And a lot of my Christian community was bathing in it with me.

 SCOTT ROSS (reporting): But when Kirk and his family started attending Pastor Evan’s church, Kirk didn’t receive the same treatment he was accustomed to.

 TONY EVANS: You come here the same way everyone comes here-through the Cross.
 At the Cross the ground is very level, so you’re treated like everyone else.
 We recognize your gifts.
 We honour people.
 The Bible says to give honour where honour is due.
 But there’s only one celebrity.
 That’s Jesus Christ.